-By the early 1930s, Charles Kingsford Smith had achieved international fame for his exploits in long-distance flight, and had been knighted for his contribution to the development of the Australian aviation industry.
+By the early 1930s, Charles Kingsford Smith had achieved international fame for his pioneering in long-distance flights, and had been knighted for his contribution to the development of Australian aviation.

 If you can give any information…which will help to find them you will receive a large reward of money

-The report from the Air Commodore of the Royal Air Force, Far East shows that every effort was made to locate the famous missing aviator and his plane, including offering a reward to whoever could provide useful information.
-The inclusion of these papers in the probate records is likely to be due to the need to have a sound basis for the assumption that a missing person was actually dead (thus facilitating the granting of probate).
+A report from the Air Commodore of the Royal Air Force, Far East, shows that every effort was made to locate the missing aviators, including offering a reward for any useful information.
+The inclusion of these papers in the probate records of Charles Kingsford Smith likely relates to establishing legal proof of death and therefore enabling the granting of probate.

 Kingsford Smith was survived by his wife and son and left an estate valued for probate at £12,875.